-(Last updated 5/7/2014; last reviewed 5/7/2014)
+(Last updated 4/30/2015; last reviewed 4/30/2015)

 A CD4 count measures the number of CD4 cells in a sample of blood.
 CD4 cells are infection-fighting cells of the immune system.
 HIV destroys CD4 cells, which damages the immune system.
 A damaged immune system makes it hard for the body to fight off infections.
-Treatment with HIV medicines (antiretroviral therapy [ART]) prevents HIV from destroying CD4 cells.
+Treatment with HIV medicines (called antiretroviral therapy [ART]) prevents HIV from destroying CD4 cells.

-ART is recommended for everyone with HIV, but the urgency to start ART is greater in people with low or rapidly falling CD4 counts.
+ART is recommended for everyone with HIV, but the need to start ART is greater in people with low or rapidly falling CD4 counts.
 A falling CD4 count indicates that HIV is advancing and damaging the immune system.